21 Varieties of Snake Plants to Easily Grow at Home

 How to save my snake plants?

-To save your Snake plant, place it in a spot with bright light.
+To save your Snake plant, place it in a spot with bright.
 Make sure you use a medium, like curtains, to filter the sunlight.
-Make sure that you choose a planter, preferably terracotta, with enough draining holes.
+Make sure that you choose a planter, preferable terracotta, with enough draining holes.
 This allows the moisture to escape, preventing the roots from turning soggy.

-How to know if a snake plant is healthy?
+How to identify if your snake plant is healthy or not?